magskai/algorithms-and-data-structures/challenges/interview-cake/cake-thief/README.md

 Let's say I pack a bag to the airline weight limits (my fellow over-packers, you understand me) and then the airline announces that they have raised the weight limit.
-I don't need to take everything out and put it all back in to determine which additional items I can bring (usually anyway - but this is a theoretical space where we're safe from horrible-shaped objects).
+I don't need to take everything out and put it all back in to determine which additional items I can bring (this is a theoretical space where we're safe from horrible-shaped objects).
 I can pack more things up to the new weight limit, and I can even remove items to make room for something heavy that is more valuable for my trip.
 Basically, I can work from my previous state instead of starting over.